Generic Name: ampicillin sodium and sulbactam sodium

 DIRECTIONS FOR USE

-Unasyn sterile powder for intravenous and intramuscular use may be reconstituted with any of the compatible diluents described in this insert.
+Unasyn sterile powder for intravenous use may be reconstituted with any of the compatible diluents described in this insert.
 Solutions should be allowed to stand after dissolution to allow any foaming to dissipate in order to permit visual inspection for complete solubilization.

 Unasyn concentrations between 3 and 45 mg (2 to 30 mg ampicillin/1 to 15 mg sulbactam/mL) are recommended for intravenous use.